aeteredge/welcome_to_aeteredge/Payout/card/README.md

 # 📄 Payload for `payout-invoice` (CARD)

-This document outlines the structure and required fields for the `payout-invoice` payload using the `payment_card_usd` service, which supports **payouts to payment cards in USD**.
+This document outlines the structure and required fields for the `payout-invoice` payload when using card-based payout services.
+TIt applies to any supported card payout service regardless of currency.

+## 💡 Example Services

+This payload structure may be used with services like:

+- `payment_card_usd`
+- `payment_card_eur`
+*(depending on the selected currency)*

 ---